Azure/azure-sdk-for-python/sdk/maps/azure-maps-geolocation/README.md

 - [Get Geolocation](#get-geolocation)

-### Geolocation for an address or Point of Interest
+### Get Geolocation

-You can use Fuzzy Geolocation to geolocation an address or a point of interest (POI).
-The following examples demostrate how to geolocation for `pizza` over the scope of a specific country (`France`, in this example).
+This service will return the ISO country code for the provided IP address.
+Developers can use this information  to block or alter certain content based on geographical locations where the application is being viewed from.

 ```python
 from azure.maps.geolocation import MapsGeolocationClient